uhasker/getting-things-done-in-next-js/src/chapter4/06-web-forms.md

 If you click the button right now, the page will refresh, the URL will change and your inputs will be cleared.
 This is the default behaviour of a form submission, however we often want to intercept and modify this.

-To achieve this, let's add an event listener to the form that will listen for submit events.
+To achieve this, let's add an event listener to the form that will listen for `submit` events:

-This can be done via the `addEventListener` function which takes two arguments.
-The first argument is the event to listen to (which is `'submit'` in this case).
-The second argument is a function that takes the specific event and handles it.

-> The `addEventListener` is a typical example of a higher-order function since it takes a function as one of its arguments.

-We will just log the `currentTarget` of the event for now.
-This property identifies the element to which the event handler has been attached (in this case it's the form).

 ```js
 const contactForm = document.getElementById('contact');